RPI-Composite/server/README.md

 # server
-This rpository holds the server/API for RPI Composit
+This repository holds the server/API for RPI Composit